 Panel members are serving in their individual capacity.

 The Panel is independent and is tasked with outlining concrete proposals and recommendations to enable water to be an instrument of peace.
-These proposals will be non-binding, and will address policy issues at all levels (global, regional, national and local).
-However, the Panel will not make any country specific recommendations.
+These proposals are non-binding, and address policy issues at all levels (global, regional, national and local).
+However, the Panel does not make any country specific recommendations.

-While the Panel will function outside the formal structure of the United Nations, it will work in close cooperation with relevant stakeholders, notably with the UN which is represented in the Panel through UN-Water as observer and will be involved in all sessions.
-It will be the only body serving in this capacity.
-The Panel will hold consultations or hearings to get inputs from all relevant organizations and stakeholders.
+While the Panel functions outside the formal structure of the United Nations, it works in close cooperation with relevant stakeholders, notably with the UN which is represented in the Panel through UN-Water as observer and will be involved in all sessions.
+It is the only body serving in this capacity.
+The Panel holds consultations or hearings to get inputs from all relevant organizations and stakeholders.

-A Group of Friends for the Panel should be created in order to include any other country that expresses its interest in being a part of this process.
+A Group of Friends for the Panel has been created in order to include any other country that expresses its interest in being a part of this process.